seldonian-framework/Tutorials/examples/diabetes.md

     <figure>
         <img src="{{ "/assets/img/diabetes_example/diabetes_experiment_100trials.png" | relative_url}}" class="" style="width: 100%"  alt="experiment results">
     </figure>
-    <figcaption><b>Figure 4</b>: The three plots of the Seldonian experiment obtained using the Seldonian RL algorithm on the type 1 diabetes treament problem. (<b>Left</b>) Performance, (<b>middle</b>) probability of solution, and (<b>right</b>) probability of violating the constraint for 100 trials as a function of the number of episodes (days) used as input to the Seldonian algorithm.
+    <figcaption><b>Figure 4</b>: The three plots of the Seldonian experiment obtained using the Seldonian RL algorithm on the type 1 diabetes treament problem.
+The Seldonian RL algorithm (blue) is plotted alongside the baseline model (orange) that uses the same model but does not train it with the safety constraint. (<b>Left</b>) Performance, (<b>middle</b>) probability of solution, and (<b>right</b>) probability of violating the constraint for 100 trials as a function of the number of episodes (days) used as input to the Seldonian algorithm.
+The black dashed line in the right plot indicates  $\delta=0.05$, i.e., the maximum allowable probability that the Seldonian algorithm violates the constraint.
 The performance $J_{0,d_{\text{new}}(\pi)}$ is the expected return of the primary reward of the new policy distribution obtained in each trial.
 The probability of solution represents the fraction of trials that passed the safety test in each trial.
 The probability of violating the constraint represents the fraction of trials that passed the safety test but then violated the safety constraint on ground truth data.  </figcaption>
 </div>

 <p>
     Figure 4 shows that the Seldonian RL algorithm was successful at achieving the goal we set in this example, which was to create an algorithm to find policy distributions (new sub-boxes in $CR,CF$ space) that improve the primary expected return (less incidence of both hyper and hypoglycemia) over the behavior policy distribution (initially proposed $CR,CF$ box), while ensuring with high confidence that hypoglycemic episodes were less prevalent.
-Recall that the primary expected return of the behavior policy distribution was $J_{0,d_b(\pi)}\simeq - 6.1$, which is exceeded by the Seldonian algorithm with less than 20 days of data (Figure 4; left plot).
-The Seldonian algorithm starts returning solutions it deems are safe at $\sim15$ days of data, but takes $\sim1,000$ days to return a solution every time (middle plot).
-Critically, the seldonian algorithm never returns policy distiributions that violate the constraint.
+Recall that the primary expected return of the behavior policy distribution was $J_{0,d_b(\pi)}\simeq - 6.1$, which is exceeded by the Seldonian algorithm with less than 50 days of data (Figure 4; left plot).
+The Seldonian algorithm's primary expected return matches that of the baseline, indicating that satisfying the safety constraint does not require any trade-off in the primary return.
+This is not surprising given that the two reward functions are well-aligned, but it is still a good indication that the Seldonian algorithm is not doing anything perverse to satisfy the safety constraint.
+The Seldonian algorithm starts returning solutions it is confident are safe at $\sim15$ days of data, but takes $\sim1,000$ days to return a solution every time (middle plot).
+Critically, the seldonian algorithm never returns policy distiributions that violate the constraint, whereas the baseline model that does not consider the constraint violates the constraint, even when it is fed up to 100 days of input data.
 </p>

 </div>